Four Factors When Selecting Filter Papers

-The fourth factor is applicability.
-There are some filter papers which are made by some specific steps.
-For example, nitrogen-free filter paper should be applied in the use of the experiments which are in the determination of blood nitrogen content in pharmaceutical products.
+Consider the specific requirements of your application.
+Different industries and applications may have specific needs.
+For example, in pharmaceutical or food and beverage industries, filter papers should comply with regulatory standards and meet specific purity and safety criteria.
+Choose filter papers designed for your specific application to ensure reliable and accurate results.
+There are some filter papers that are made by some specific steps.
+For example, nitrogen-free filter paper should be applied in the use of experiments that are in the determination of blood nitrogen content in pharmaceutical products.

 Hawach provides Qualitative 20 Micron Filter Paper Grade: BIO-4, Qualitative Chromatography Filter Paper Grade: BIO-5, Quantitative Ashless Filter Paper Grade: BIO-41, Wet Strengthened 10 Micron Filter Paper Grade: BIO-91, and other filter papers for your choice.